 You can find a lot of that Medicaid discussion in our archives on www.ksmu.org.
 Instead of talking to the lawmakers this time, we’re following up with a couple we interviewed back in May who would be directly impacted by the Medicaid expansion.

-You may recall Anita and Keith Sutherland of Van Buren, Missouri: when we last interviewed them, Anita had quit her job to battle ovarian cancer, and Keith was working full-time at a logging company.
+You may recall Anita and Keith Sutherland of Van Buren, Missouri: when we last interviewed them, Anita had quit her job to battle uterine cancer, and Keith was working full-time at a logging company.
 His job didn’t come with health insurance.
 Their total household income was $18,000—and they still did not qualify for Medicaid.

 They were struggling, and had hit a low point.
 Here’s part of that interview from back in May.